Acupuncture for Fertility

 Any of the problems below may lead to sub-fertility issues.

 - Tubal blockage

 - Implantation issues

 Treatment of the conditions that may lead to sub-fertility is based on the individual presentation of the patient.
-There is no standardized treatment.
+There is no standardised treatment.

 By far the most common pattern we see in men and women experiencing problems with fertility is stress combined with exhaustion.
 Modern living for many means having a lifestyle of working long hours, very little rest and culture of running or working out at the gym to try and make amends for this.
 Stress, and over-exercising are known to decrease fertility in men and women.
 By changing some aspects of your lifestyle you could substantially improve your fertility.

 - Take the best multi-vitamin you can afford.